10 Lives: Plot

 As a kitten, Beckett is adopted by Rose, a student specialised in bees.
 Later, Rose receives the visit of Larry, her ex-boyfriend, who helps her find a solution to the problem of the recent death of numerous bees.
 Beckett is jealous and tries to make Larry leave the house but the cat loses his ninth life.
-Beckett pleads Grace, responsible for the afterlife of animals, to be allowed to return to his former life: the Gatekeeper allows him to return to earth with a new set of lives, but in a variety of different forms: badger, rat, cockroach, parrot, fish, dog and horse.
+Beckett pleads Grace, responsible for the afterlife of animals, to be allowed to return to his former life: the Gatekeeper allows him to return to earth with a new set of lives, but in a variety of different forms: badger, rat, cockroach, parrot, dog, fish and horse.

 Meanwhile, Professor Craven, Rose's lab director, tries to sabotage her studies so that he can sell his drone-bees universally.
 He repeatedly sends two thugs to destroy her bees and replace her vaccine samples.
 Eventually he sets a public presentation, during which he hopes Rose will prove her research was led in vain.
 But, this time as a bee, and subsequently as himself, Beckett manages to make Craven's evil intentions clear and save the bees.
 He saves Rose, attacked by drone-bees, from drowning but loses his last life and is sent to Heaven.

 Years pass and Beckett appears to eventually come back as a kitten, to be adopted by Larry and Rose's young daughter named Beatrice.